Pisaurina mira

-Pisaurina mira, also known as the American nursery web spiders, is a species of spider in the family Pisauridae.
+Pisaurina mira, also known as the American nursery web spider, due to the web it raises young in, is a species of spider in the family Pisauridae.
 They are often mistaken for wolf spiders (Lycosidae) due to their physical resemblance.
 P. mira is distinguished by its unique eye arrangement of two rows.

 P. mira is known for its wide distribution across eastern North America and tend to inhabit high weeds or low shrubs in ecotonal areas.
 It is categorized as a "sit-and-wait ambush predator" that waits for prey to come within reach and snatches them using its chelicerae (clawlike pincers).

 P. mira is most well known for its sexually cannibalistic behavior and extensive use of silk web in mating.
 Prior to copulation, the male binds the female's legs with his silk to avoid being consumed by the female.
 This silk use for survival has been found to increase P. mira males' reproductive fitness, as they typically engage in mating with multiple females when not manipulated.

 Like other members of the Pisauridae, P. mira carries its eggs along with it in a sac that is secured both by a thread of silk linking it to the spider's spinnerets and by being held by the spider's chelicerae.

 When the eggs are nearly ready to hatch the mother builds a nursery web within which the egg sac is then hung.
 After they hatch, and until their first molt, the infant spiders inhabit the rather large volume enclosed by this nursery web.
 The mother spider stations herself nearby to defend the nursery.
 The responsibility of parental care is upheld solely by the female, as males who survive the sexually cannibalistic female during mating depart to mate with more females.

 Although the venom of P. mira is enough to kill its prey, which are usually small insects, it is insufficient for any lethal damage to bigger animals or humans.

 Description

 Pisaurina mira, commonly referred to as the nursery web spider, has a moderately high carapace, a hard layer that provides outer protection for the cephalothorax (combined head and thorax region).
 The abdomen is moderately long, typically less than twice the length of carapace.

 P. mira is distinguished from other species similar in general morphology with its unique straight anterior row of eyes.
-The eight eyes are arranged in two rows: four eyes in the front form a straight line, and four eyes in the back for a U-shape.
+The eight eyes are arranged in two rows: four eyes in the front form a straight line, and four eyes in the back form a U-shape.
 It is a sexually dimorphic species, with the male spiders generally having longer legs and a larger leg length to body ratio than the females.

-The patterns of P. mira ranges from distinct dark median band on the abdomen to indistinct median band with two rows of lateral spots.
+The patterns of P. mira range from a distinct dark median band on the abdomen to an indistinct median band with two rows of lateral spots.